 Three years ago I wrote a post about my disappointment using SciPy with IronPython.
 A lot has changed since then, so I thought I’d write a short follow-up post.

 To install NumPy and SciPy for use with IronPython, follow the instructions here.
+[Update: no longer available.]
 After installation, NumPy works as expected.

 There is one small gotcha with SciPy.
 To use SciPy with IronPython, start

 -X:Frames.
 Then you can use SciPy as you would from CPython.
 For example.

 c:> ipy -X:Frames >>> import scipy as sp >>> sp.pi 3.141592653589793